adam-schirmacher-gusto/adams-productivity/alfred-workflows/README.md

 Note that Alfred workflows required the paid version, which I highly recommend.

+# Enable accessibility for Alfred

+**Do this if you want anything below to work right!**

+If you want Alfred to do useful things with workflows, you have to tell your mac to allow it.

+1. Click the Apple icon in top-left >> System Preferences >> Security & Privacy >> Privacy Tab >> Accessibility
+1. Click the padlock to allow you to change stuff.
+Password is same as for your Mac.
+1. Add Alfred to the list and make sure the box is checked.
+It's usually found under your "Applications" folder

 # Microphone Mute Toggle

 ### What it does